k8-g/T1A2-Portfolio/README.md

 **Images with Tooltips**
 - As well as having alt text, some images have a hoverable tooltip explaining to the user what the picture is of.
 (See [Project 02](https://k8g-portfolio.netlify.app/pages/project02) for example).

 - Alt text tells the user what the image is supposed to be of, if the image link is broken for some reason, which is useful when trying to code websites, in that it tells you which image link is broken.
-It is also used by screen readers to read aloud to the visually impaired user, what the image is, which is important for accessibility and making your website user-friendly for the visually impaired.
+It is also used by screen readers to read aloud to the visually impaired user what the image is, which is important for accessibility and making your website user-friendly for the visually impaired.

 **Hover Behaviours**